carlosesteven/MC_API/README.md

 # MC API

-A simple Flask-based API for extracting streaming sources from Megacloud by file ID.
+A MC API for extracting streaming sources from MC by file ID.

 ## Requirements